Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

-\paragraph{Propagating second moment bounds through the tree -- optimizing the dependence on the degree $p$.} We analyze our recursively tensored version of the {\sf TensorSketch} and {\sf CountSketch} transforms by showing how second moment bounds can be propagated through the tree structure of the sketch.
-This analysis is presented in Section~\ref{sec:moment-bounds}, and results in the proof of Theorem~\ref{const-prob-thrm}.
-The analysis obtained this way give particularly sharp dependencies on $p$.
+\paragraph{Propagating moment bounds through the tree -- optimizing the dependence on the degree $p$.} We analyze our recursively tensored version of the {\sf OSNAP} and {\sf CountSketch} by showing how moment bounds can be propagated through the tree structure of the sketch.
+This analysis is presented in Section~\ref{sec:moment-bounds}, and results in the proof of Theorem~\ref{const-prob-thrm} as well as the first part of Theorem~\ref{high-prob-sketch}.
+The analysis obtained this way give particularly sharp dependencies on $p$ and $\log1/\delta$.